Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms: Background

 \subsubsection{Markov/Stochastic Games}

-One direct generalization of MDP that captures the intertwinement of multiple agents is Markov games (MGs), also known as stochastic games \citep{shapley1953stochastic}.
-Originated from the seminal work \cite{littman1994markov}, the framework of MGs has long been used in the literature to develop MARL algorithms, see \S\ref{sec:algorithms} for more details.
+One direct generalization of MDP that captures the intertwinement of multiple agents is Markov games (MGs), also known as stochastic games \cite{shapley1953stochastic}.
+Originated from the seminal work \cite{littman1994markov}, the framework of MGs\footnote{Similar to the single-agent setting, here we only introduce the infinite-horizon discounted setting for simplicity, though other settings of MGs, e.g., time-average-reward setting and finite-horizon episodic setting, also exist \cite{filar2012competitive}.} has long been used in the literature to develop MARL algorithms, see \S\ref{sec:algorithms} for more details.
 We introduce the formal definition as below.

 \begin{definition} A \emph{Markov game} is defined by a tuple $(\cN,\cS,\{\cA^i\}_{i\in\cN},\cP,\{R^i\}_{i\in\cN},\gamma)$, where $\cN=\{1,\cdots,N\}$ denotes the set of $N> 1$ agents, $\cS$ denotes the state space observed by all agents, $\cA^i$ denotes the action space of agent $i$.
-Let $\cA:=\cA^1\times\cdots\times\cA^N$, then $\cP:\cS\times\cA\to\Delta(\cS)$ denotes the transition probability from any state $s\in\cS$ to any state $s'\in\cS$ for any joint action $a\in\cA$; $R^i:\cS\times\cA\times\cS\to\RR$ is the reward function that determines the immediate reward received by agent $i$ for a transition from $(s,a)$ to $s'$; $\gamma\in[0,1]$ is the discount factor. \end{definition}
+Let $\cA:=\cA^1\times\cdots\times\cA^N$, then $\cP:\cS\times\cA\to\Delta(\cS)$ denotes the transition probability from any state $s\in\cS$ to any state $s'\in\cS$ for any joint action $a\in\cA$; $R^i:\cS\times\cA\times\cS\to\RR$ is the reward function that determines the immediate reward received by agent $i$ for a transition from $(s,a)$ to $s'$; $\gamma\in[0,1)$ is the discount factor. \end{definition}